Reaseheath College Privacy Notice for Students

 What personal information will be processed?

-The College will keep a record of the details you provided on your application form, any supporting documents requested as part of your admission and additional details provided by any referees and recorded following any interview process.
+The College will keep a record of the details you provided on any enquiry and application forms, UCAS forms, any supporting documents and forms (Bursary, Accommodation forms etc) and additional details provided by any external sources, such as schools and other supporting agencies and any records following any interview process.

-We will also maintain records about your studies at Reaseheath College, University Centre Reaseheath or DART Apprenticeships, and about your use of the academic and non-academic facilities and services that we offer.
+We will also maintain records about your studies at Reaseheath College and University Centre Reaseheath, and about your use of the academic and non-academic facilities and services that we offer.

 This personal information will include data such as your name, home address, date of birth, photograph, course studied, fee payments, and information about your examinations, assessments and results.

 Your personal information is created, stored and transmitted securely in a variety of paper and electronic formats, including some databases.
 Access to your personal information is limited to staff who have a legitimate interest in it for the purpose of carrying out their contractual duties, and our use of your personal information will not be excessive.

-In addition to this, we may process some information about you that is classed as ‘sensitive’ or ‘special category’ personal data, and which requires additional protections.
-This includes information concerning your ethnicity, sexual orientation, religious beliefs or health/disability that we use for planning and monitoring purposes, or in order to provide care, help or suitable adjustments.
+In addition to this, the College may process some information about you that is classed as ‘sensitive’ or ‘special category’ personal data, and which requires additional protections.
+This includes information concerning your ethnicity, sexual orientation, religious beliefs or health/disability for planning and monitoring purposes, or in order to provide care, help or suitable adjustments.

 Access to, and the sharing of, your ‘sensitive’ personal data are controlled very carefully.
 You will normally be given further details about our use of any such data when we collect it from you.

 What is the purpose and legal basis of the processing?

-The College, University Centre and DART will process your personal information for a range of contractual, statutory or public interest purpose, including the following
+The College and University Centre will process your personal information for a range of contractual, statutory or public interest purpose, including the following: